x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/manage-remote-domains.md

 ## Create and configure remote domains

-**Notes**:
+> [!NOTE]
+>

-- If you create a remote domain for a specific destination domain, and a setting for the specific remote domain conflicts with the same setting in the default remote domain, the setting for the specific remote domain overrides the setting in the default remote domain.
+> - If you create a remote domain for a specific destination domain, and a setting for the specific remote domain conflicts with the same setting in the default remote domain, the setting for the specific remote domain overrides the setting in the default remote domain.
-- Once you've created a remote domain, you can't change or replace the domain inside the remote domain.
+> - Once you've created a remote domain, you can't change or replace the domain inside the remote domain.
 Instead, create and configure a new remote domain with the new domain name.

 ### Use the EAC to create and configure a remote domain